e-SPACE Heart Failure 2023

 - Develop a comprehensive understanding of best practices for the screening, diagnosis and management of the patient with heart failure and comorbidities

-- Translate the findings of recent studies and guidelines into optimal patient management in the regional contexts
+- Translate the findings of recent studies and guidelines into optimal patient management

 - Heart Failure Specialists